Odiase/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe
-Just A simple multiplayer tic tac toe game
+A multiplayer tic tac toe game made with <HTML> css And Javascript